hyperledger/web3j-docs/docs/web3j_openapi.md

 This workflow can be summed in the following steps:
 - Writing a solidity smart contract
-- Generating the corresponding OpenAPI project using Web3j-OpenAPI
+- Generating the corresponding [Web3j-OpenAPI](https://github.com/web3j/web3j-openapi) project using [Epirus-CLI](https://github.com/epirus-io/epirus-cli)
 - Running the generated project
 - Sending HTTP requests using the Swagger-UI, `Curl` or other.